David E Hancock, MA, LDT/C

 Most people like to think the work they're doing and plans they're making are being made effectively and efficiently.

 A decision has to be made.
 Research must be started and managed.
 Plans have to be designed and executed.
-A question: should one continue to solve problems alone or should the help of an outside professional be sought, a consultant who has the experience and skills not found in one's small business or school?
+Question: should one continue to solve problems alone or should the help of an outside professional be sought, a consultant who has the experience and skills not found in one's small business or school?

 This is no small question.

 DEHancockConsultancy's unique skills are yours for the asking.